Trump blasts ‘all talk’ Harris in furious Truth Social ‘fact check’ of DNC speech

 All the while, Trump himself was firing back — not in front of the cameras, but on Truth Social, his social media platform largely populated by his own diehard supporters.

-The ex-president fired off a total of three dozen Truth Social posts during Harris’s address, which itself lasted less than an hour.
+In total, the former president fired off more than 50 posts on Truth Social during Harris’s 38-minute speech.
 Her address, energetic and punctuated by boisterous cheers, sharply contrasted Trump’s own acceptance speech at the Republican National Convention last month, which touched on somber notes at the beginning as he spoke of his attempted assassination but quickly evolved into a ramble which lasted 92 minutes.

 While Trump’s Truth Social barrage was billed ahead of time as a “fact check”, it was instead a collection of recycled attack lines and what appeared to be random thoughts spun off from the ex-president’s mind.